 Also factor in any legacy goals you may have, such as paying for grandchildren’s future college educations, leaving an inheritance for family, donations to charity, or other causes you wish to fund.

-Picking a Policy That Becomes Too Expensive Over Time
+Mistake #2: Choosing a Policy That Becomes Unaffordable Over Time

 Alternatively, permanent life insurance options like whole life, universal life, or guaranteed life can accumulate cash value while remaining in effect for life.
 However, premiums for these permanent policies tend to be much higher for seniors, making term life insurance the more practical and affordable choice in most circumstances.
 Here is a comparison of key policy types of life insurance for seniors: